 - Day 15: Thangang – Gokyo (4,800m/15,748ft) 3hrs hike

-Today is a short trek; we cross the glacier and ascend the lateral moraine valley past beautiful lakes to the village of Gokyo.
-We will reach there for lunch and after lunch, we have the option either to climb Gokyo Ri or rest for now and climb Gokyo Ri tomorrow.
-However, we will be spending the night here at Gokyo.
+Today is a short trek; we cross the glacier and gradual ascend the lateral moraine valley past beautiful lakes to the village of Gokyo.
+We will reach there for lunch and after lunch we have option either to climb Gokyo Ri or rest for now and climb Gokyo Ri tomorrow.
+We stay overnight in Gokyo.

 An early start is the best opportunity to get the best view so we wake up early in the morning to hike to Gokyo Ri for panoramic Himalayan views such as Mt.
 Everest (8,848m/29,028ft), MtLhotse(8,516m/27,939ft), Mt.
 Makalu( 8,463m/27765ft), Mt.Cho Oyu (8,201m/26,906ft), Mt.
 Kangchung(6,063m/19,881ft), Mt.
 Amadablam( 6,856m/22,493ft), Mt.
 Thamserku( 6,723m/22,057ft), Mt.
 Kantega (6,685m/21,932ft), Mt.Kusum Khagaru (6,367m20,889ft), Mt.Kongde (6,011m19,721ft), Mt.Twache peak (6,367m20,889ft), Mt.
 Cholaste( 6,335m/20,784ft).
 We will trek through Gokyo Lake and descend back to Gokyo for overnight.

-Today’s trek will be long and the challenging one.
-However, the crossing of Renjo La will be exciting descend into the remote northern valley where access is restricted and the landscape is progressively that of Tibetan valleys beyond.
-After a long trek, we will reach Lungden in the valley of Thame for overnight.
+Today’s trek will be long and challenging one.
+However, crossing of Renjo La will be exciting descend into remote northern valley where access is restricted and the landscape is progressively that of Tibetan valleys beyond.
+After a long trek we will reach Langden.

 - Day 19: Namche Bazar – Lukla (2,840m/9,317ft) 7 – 8hrs hike